 I suggest taking the answers to many of these questions and choose specific actions to commit to doing to improve your quality of work life in the future.

-EXPAT AND INTERNATIONAL CAREERS SUCCESS TIP: Whether you are a expat professional in search of a new job abroad or just focused on building your personal brand and managing your international career, I suggest creating a brand, international career and job search health checklist.
-You can use the checklist above as a starting place.
+EXPAT AND INTERNATIONAL CAREERS SUCCESS TIP: If you are an expat professional in search of a new job abroad or just focused on building your personal brand and managing your international career, when will you schedule time to define what the health of your personal brand, career or job search looks like to you?
+When will you commit time to creating a personal brand, international career and/or job search health checklist?

 I strongly recommend that you include a quality of work life check list like the one above.
 Quality of work life will ensure you are enjoying your life and work abroad while growing your career at the same time.